Kludex/mangum/docs/lifespan.md

 #### Context manager

-Unlike the `HTTPCycle` and `WebSocketCycle` classes, the `LifespanCycle` is also used as a context manager in the adapter class.
+Unlike the `HTTPCycle` class, the `LifespanCycle` is also used as a context manager in the adapter class.
 If lifespan support is turned off, then the application never enters the lifespan cycle context.

 ```python
  with ExitStack() as stack: